jeffprestes/blob-tx-go/README.md

 ## Contributing

+We grow when we share.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

-### we grow when we share